the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-code.md

 *This is more applicable when you're reviewing the code underlying a research article.*

 **1. Access**
 - How easy is it to access the materials?
 Can you access all the materials?
-  - Is the data stored in a seperate directory or data repository?
+  - Is the data stored in a separate directory or data repository?
 Is there a persistent identifier associated with the data/code?

 **2. Installation**
 - Are you able to install everything, did you run into any problems and how did you solve these?